validatedpatterns/gitea-chart/README.md

 ### LDAP Settings

 Like the admin user the ldap settings can be updated but also disabled or deleted.
+All ldap values from https://docs.gitea.io/en-us/command-line/#admin are available.
+You can either use them in camel case or kebab case.

+camelCase:

 ```yaml
   gitea: